zcash/sapling-mpc/README.md

       + Operating System: Linux (Recommended) / macOS / Windows 7+
       + Memory: 8 GB RAM
       + Storage: 500 GB internal storage drive

-  Run the following code in your terminal to download Rustup and install Rust, then follow the instructions if you are running on macOS / Linux / another Unix-like OS:
+&emsp;&emsp;Run the following code in your terminal to download Rustup and install Rust, then follow the instructions if you are running on macOS / Linux / another Unix-like OS:
 ```
 # curl https://sh.rustup.rs -sSf | sh
 ```